lmas/ss13.se/README.md

 - Live player count API and script to embed in external sites (https://github.com/lmas/ss13_se/issues/2)?

-- Frontpage of some sort?

 - Player growth rate for each server (+/- compared to avg.)?

-- Use some kind of logo?